Texas congressman: ‘I will NEVER surrender my AR-15’ - NewsBreak

 AUSTIN (KXAN) — The same day an investigative report on the Uvalde school shooting was released, a Texas congressman expressed stark support for his AR-15 on social media.

-It’s the same type of firearm the Robb Elementary gunman purchased two of in the week leading up to the May 24 attack, which killed 19 children and two adults, according to the Sunday report from a Texas House committee.MORE: Friends of Uvalde school shooter had hints of his violence ahead of attack
+It’s the same type of firearm the Robb Elementary gunman purchased two of in the week leading up to the May 24 attack, which killed 19 children and two adults, according to the Sunday report from a Texas House committee.988 suicide & crisis lifeline transition starts in US

 “I will NEVER give up my firearms.
 I will NEVER surrender my AR-15.
 If Democrats want to push an insane gun-grab, they can COME AND TAKE IT!”
 U.S. Rep. Ronny Jackson, R-Amarillo, wrote on Twitter Sunday evenin g .